-This classic Borscht recipe is healthy, nutritious, and comforting soup for colder season.
-It’s a traditional beet soup from Ukraine and loved all over Russia and many other Eastern European counties.
+Borscht is a healthy, nutritious, and comforting soup for the colder season.
+It’s a traditional beet soup from Ukraine and is loved all over most Eastern European counties.
 This rich and delicious soup is made with cabbage, beef, and many other vegetables.
 Beets give this borscht a beautiful color and a beautiful flavor.

-This cabbage soup is a staple in every Russian household, it’s what I grew up eating, and it’s one of the first recipes that people learn how to make.
-It was definitely one of the very first recipes that I learned.
+This cabbage soup is a staple in every Ukrainian and Russian household.
+It’s what I grew up eating, and it’s one of the first recipes that I learned how to make.
+It was definitely one of the very first recipes that I learned!

-Being a total potato lover, learning how to make potato recipes was a priority to me but I dove into soups right after that.
+Being a total potato lover, learning how to make potato recipes was a priority to me.
+I dove into soups right after that.

-I’ve been making this soup for almost 20 years now and it comes out slightly different each time.
-The reason for that is simple and it’s because you can play around with using different veggies.
-Sometimes, I add mushrooms, which I love, sometimes I make it slightly healthier and leave out potatoes.
+I’ve been making this soup for over 20 years now and it comes out slightly different each time.
+The reason for that is simple – it’s because you can play around with using different veggies!
+Sometimes, I add mushrooms, sometimes I make it slightly healthier and leave out the potatoes.

-Either way I make it, it’s always perfectly comforting and delicious.
+Either way I make it, cabbage and beets are always the stars and it’s always perfectly comforting and delicious.

 What is Borscht Soup?